 New generative AI models are popping up everywhere and claims about openness abound.
 When we launched Opening Up ChatGPT in July 2023, it was the first global openness index for instruction-tuned large language models.
 Soon it featured over 50 models from >25 model providers.
 However, not everyone likes looking at enormous tables with more models and features than you can handle.
-Often, what people need is specific guidance on the best models to use in education, a comparison Llama versus Bloom, or just a quick list of all models that provide source code as well as scientific documentation.
+Often, what people need is specific guidance on the best models to use in education, a comparison of specific models like Llama and BloomZ, or just a quick list of all models that provide source code as well as scientific documentation.

 We designed the European Open Source AI index to facilitate this form of flexible information sharing.
 You can check out a growing number of guides, or sift through the model index using fulltext search and a comprehensive set of filters.
 We welcome your requests for guides and your suggestions for new models to include or data points to update.
 See here for how to contribute.